 September 26, 2005 - Winfrey announces that she is investing more than $1 million to bring the musical “The Color Purple” to Broadway in December 2005.

 September 25, 2006-January 1, 2015 - Oprah and Friends (renamed Oprah Radio) airs on SiriusXM Radio.

 January 2, 2007 - The Oprah Winfrey Leadership Academy for Girls opens in Henley-on-Klip, South Africa.
 The school houses 152 girls from deprived backgrounds and provides them with an education.
 Winfrey has reportedly spent $40 million opening the school.

 September 8, 2007 - Hosts a fundraiser for presidential hopeful Barack Obama at her California home.

 October 2007 - NBC buys the Oxygen Network for $925 million.

 January 15, 2008 - Winfrey and Discovery Communications announce that beginning in 2009 the Discovery Health Channel will be renamed OWN: The Oprah Winfrey Network.

-November 20, 2009 - Announces on her show that she will discontinue her talk show on September 9, 2011.
+November 20, 2009 - Announces on her show that she will discontinue her talk show in 2011.
 She will then move to California and launch OWN.

 December 5, 2010 - Winfrey is honored at the Kennedy Center as part of the 33rd annual Kennedy Center Honors gala.